trozware/ZoneMount/ReadMe.md

 Use Game Menu > Options > AddOns > ZoneMount to set whether and how often you want the mount info to appear in the chat and to make **Zone Mount** choose from your favorite mounts only.

+By default, dragonriding mounts will be called in Dragon Isles but not outside them.
+Hold down a modifier key (Shift, Ctrl or Alt) while clicking the macro button to call the other type.
+You can change the default behavior in Game Menu > Options > AddOns > ZoneMount.

 ### Slash Commands

 - /zm mount - mount or dismount.